 It is not known whether vorinostat passes into breast milk or if it could harm a nursing baby.
 You should not breast-feed while you are using vorinostat.

 Take exactly as prescribed by your doctor.
 Do not take in larger or smaller amounts or for longer than recommended.
 Your doctor may occasionally change your dose to make sure you get the best results.
 Follow the directions on your prescription label.

 Vorinostat is usually taken once daily with food.

 Drink at least 2 liters of water each day to keep from getting dehydrated while you are taking vorinostat.
 Tell your doctor if you have severe vomiting or diarrhea during treatment.

 Do not crush or open a vorinostat capsule.
-Swallow the pill whole.
+Swallow it whole.
 The medicine inside the capsule can be dangerous if it gets in your eyes, mouth, or nose, or on your skin.
-If contact occurs, wash the skin area with soap and water or rinse the eyes thoroughly with plain water.
-If you must handle a broken capsule, ask your doctor or pharmacist how to safely dispose of it.
+If this occurs, wash your skin with soap and water or rinse your eyes with water.
+Ask your doctor or pharmacist how to safely handle and dispose of a broken capsule.

 Additional Zolinza Information

 - Zolinza Side Effects Center